Game Instance

 # esptool.py --port /dev/ttyUSB0 write_flash -fs 1MB -fm dout 0x0 tasmota.bin

 3. At this point the firmware knows nothing about your WiFi infrastructure.
-It will create a temporary, time-limited and open!
-WiFi network named tasmota-xxxxxx-yyyy.
-Connect to it with you PC or phone and access http://192.168.4.1/ .
+It will create a temporary, time-limited and open WiFi network named tasmota-xxxxxx-yyyy.
+Connect to it with your PC or phone and access http://192.168.4.1/ .
 On this initial page, type the SSID and password of your local WiFi network, then save the config.

-4. From within your WiFi network, connect to your newly converted Tasmota device using IP assigned by your DHCP server and configure its capabilities.
-Remember that Tasmota is a generic firmware that needs to be tweaked according to each device.
+4. From within your WiFi network, connect to your newly converted Tasmota device (using the IP assigned by your DHCP server), and configure its capabilities.
+Remember that Tasmota is a generic firmware and needs to be tweaked for each device.
 From the web interface, navigate to: Configuration -> Configure Other.
 Paste the following in the Template input:

 {"NAME":"Gosund EP2","GPIO":[56,255,158,255,132,134,0,0,131,17,0,21,0],"FLAG":0,"BASE":45}